Summary and Schedule

 In the last few years, the profiling of a large number of genome-wide features in individual cells has become routine.
 Consequently, a plethora of tools for the analysis of single-cell data has been developed, making it hard to understand the critical steps in the analysis workflow and the best methods for each objective of one’s study.

-This tutorial is based on the the online book “Orchestrating Single-Cell Analysis with Bioconductor” (OSCA), started in 2018 and continuously updated by many contributors from the Bioconductor community.
+This tutorial is based on the the online book “Orchestrating Single-Cell Analysis with Bioconductor” (OSCA), published in 2020, and continuously updated by many contributors from the Bioconductor community.
 Like the book, this tutorial strives to be of interest to the experimental biologists wanting to analyze their data and to the bioinformaticians approaching single-cell data.

 Prerequisites